daghanacay/AWS_GlueETL_workshop/Step3/README.md

 - You can handle error events triggers to send message or do some correction action

 You can explore Glue [here](https://docs.aws.amazon.com/glue/latest/dg/what-is-glue.html).

+This ends this workshop.
+Congratulations!
+Please now go and clean up your account [here](../CleanUp/README.md)

 # <a name="appendix"></a> Appendix (Optional): Setting up schedular on the crawler.